 I found that it wasn’t difficult at all, and the people I spoke with were all very helpful.

 I’ve described the steps I took to get onboard in the AdoptOpenJDK Infrastructure wiki here.
 I put them there to make it easier for anyone to update should any processes or tools change.

 Many of the steps in my instructions are common to all of the AdoptOpenJDK projects.
-If you go to //github.com/AdoptOpenJDK you can see all 49 repositories.
+If you go to https://github.com/AdoptOpenJDK you can see all 49 repositories.
 Please get involved if you think you’ve got something to offer any of them.

 Adding third party application tests into the automated testing at AdoptOpenJDK is easier now than it has ever been!

 There exists a template project in the openjdk-test repository that can be customized to fit any third party application and run as part of the External Tests builds at Adopt.

 The thirdparty_containers README file outlines the steps involved in this process.

 For a practical example, you may also want to go over the following demo.
 It shows how we have added the Lucene-Solr nightly smoke test to the list of third party application tests at Adopt.

 Please feel free to grow the list of third party application tests we run in AdoptOpenJDK.

 For any questions or queries, reach out to us on our testing slack channel.